Nation’s most populous county mandates extra $5 in pandemic ‘hero pay’ for some grocery workers

 The Los Angeles County measure includes publicly traded grocery and drug retailers that have 300 or more employees nationwide and more than 10 employees per store location.
 The Long Beach policy, as another example, includes groceries that sell at least 70 percent food products and employ more than 300 people nationally with at least 15 employees per store, which may exclude retailers like Target and Walmart.

-Kinder said local measures could seek to cover more workers, and suggested more could be done at the state and federal level, too, to help essential workers.
+Kinder said local measures could seek to cover more workers and suggested more could be done at the state and federal level, too, to help essential workers.

 Kinder credited local policymakers for filling that hole.

-“There’s no congressionally mandated hazard pay, no state sustained program,” she said.
+“There’s no congressionally mandated hazard pay, no state-sustained program,” she said.
 “Local governments are doing their best and doing what they can do, which is in their own backyard.”

 She said it “absolutely reflects a failure of a more coherent, unified response from the federal level and from employers.”